Microwave Radiation 'Most Plausible' Cause Of Diplomats' Ailments, Report Says

 Microwave radiation is the "most plausible" cause of migraines, dizziness, memory loss and other ailments that dozens of U.S. diplomats have complained of while serving in Cuba and China, a new report says.

-Since 2016, the so-called Havana Syndrome has afflicted more than 40 U.S. diplomats at the U.S. Embassy in the Cuban capital at least a dozen more at the U.S. consulate in Guangzhou, China.
-At the request of the State Department, the National Academies of Sciences investigated and produced a 64-page report.
+Since 2016, the so-called Havana syndrome has afflicted more than 40 U.S. diplomats at the U.S. Embassy in the Cuban capital and at least a dozen more at the U.S. Consulate in Guangzhou, China.
+At the request of the State Department, the National Academies of Sciences, Engineering, and Medicine investigated and produced a 64-page report.

 "The committee [of experts] felt that many of the distinctive and acute signs, symptoms, and observations reported by the Department of State employees are consistent with the effects of directed, pulsed, radiofrequency energy," the report said.